tfelix/bestia-docs/content/docs/mechanics/general.md

 # The Cults

 In each Bestia World there are 2-3 cults to which the Bestia summoners can belong.
 When creating the world, the existing cults are chosen randomly.
-At least one cult should long for the destruction of the world, one should prevent it.
+At least one cult should aim for the destruction of the world, the other should prevent it.
 Optionally there are some neutral cults that pursue their own goals which do not deal with the destruction of the world.
 These cults should not exist in every world iteration.

 The cults are ultimately a faction.
 The goal is to be able to play these factions among themselves.
 Usually players can fight against each other at any time, but the rivalries should take place between the cults.
 To this end, game mechanics must be established that in a certain way grant the individual cults an additional bonus in a collaborative approach and thus offer playful incentives to actively intervene in the game.

+Players can invest into their cults citadelle.
+Only one citadel can exist at the time but players are free to build as many temples as they want, where they can access the services of their cult.
+The interesting thing is that some of the archivements by the cults will remain active when the world is replaced by a new one.
+So these cults help a lot when players want to keep their wealth during a world destruction event.

 Players should be able to change cults.
 However, this will be sanctioned with a difficult task and will be associated with various disadvantages.

+## Citadels and Temples

+The order can research powerful spells and devices which the players can then learn or access to accomplish their goal.

+## The Chaos

+The Chos tries to inflict destruction and to speed up the worlds downfall, as they believe the mana influx is the fate every world must face finally.
+They try to mass the amount of mana, open rifts in remote legions to form the world after their twisted image until it goes down in flames.

+## The Order

+This cult is the preserving one.
+They belive in stability and try to stop the ongoing destruction of the worlds.
+Their ultimate goal is to bring an end to the influx of mana.
+Thus they research a lot of spells to remove and control the mana influx and rifts.

 ## Cult Advantages